DeanEuro14/Bright-Light-Data-Analytics-Course/README.md

 ## How to Use

-1. Open the `BrightTV _Dataset_CASE_STUDY 1.xlsx` file.
+1. Open the `BrightTV _Dataset_CASE_STUDY(1).pdf` file.
-2. Use the SQL scripts in `brighttv_sql_code.sql` to process the data in Snowflake.
+2. See how the data was cleaned in Excel and analysed in Snowflake.
-3. Export cleaned data to Excel or Power BI.
-4. Use the Excel workbook or Power BI file to explore trends through charts and pivot tables.
-5. Read the final insights in the `Presentation.pptx`.
+3. Read the final insights in the `Presentation.pptx`.

 ---